UBC Acceptance Rate, Ranking, & Tuition (2025)

 Also, the campuses have seen a slight downtick in applicants.

-At Vancouver, the domestic applicant pool decreased by 6 percent from 2022–23 to 2023–24, and the international applicant pool decreased by 7 percent in that same time.
+At Vancouver, the domestic applicant pool increased by almost 20% in the 2024-2025 application cycle.
+Meanwhile, the international applicant pool decreased by a little more than 7 percent in that same time.

 How do admissions work at the University of British Columbia?